 There is no "tradition" of or technological reason for alpha-3 codes on the ISO 3166 Part 1 standard being used for top level domain names connected with the related countries and territories, and therefore there is no reason to exclusively delegate them to governments, ccTLD managers, and public interest entities.

 There are three letter strings that correspond to ISO three-letter codes but also have a generic meaning.
 The future use of these strings should not be determined by countries when other uses are possible.

+The “principle of subsidiarity/sovereignty” is not a principle of ICANN policy-making.
+The question of whether and how these would be applied to ICANN policy, and the extent to which they are consistent or inconsistent with ICANN policy-making is beyond the scope of this discussion.

 The following additional proposals have been put forward by Work Track members with respect to this category: